yetanotherco/aligned_layer/docs/operator_guides/0_running_an_operator.md

 All paths must be absolute.
 {% endhint %}

-Those commands will link the service to Systemd directory and then, will start the Operator service.
+Those commands will link the service to systemd directory and then, will start the Operator service.

-Also, if the server running the operator goes down, Systemd will start automatically the Operator on server startup.
+Also, if the server running the operator goes down, systemd will start automatically the Operator on server startup.

 #### Restart operator